telerik/kendo-ui-core/docs/controls/hybrid/introduction.md

 	</body>
 	</html>

-This page does **not** redefine references to the Kendo UI script or CSS resources.
+Note that this page does not redefine references to the Kendo UI script or CSS resources.
 This page requires minimal markup.
-When the Kendo UI mobile application loads an remote view (a view defined in separate file), it will look for the first `data-role="view"` in the `body` element and discard the rest of the page.
+When the Kendo UI hybrid application loads a remote view&mdash;a view defined in separate file&mdash;it looks for the first `data-role="view"` in the `body` element and discards the rest of the page.

+### Handle Navigation

-To enable our app to navigate to this page, let's update the **TabStrip** added previously to include a navigation link for our external view:
+Enable your application to navigate to this page by updating the TabStrip, added previously, to include a navigation link for your external view.

+###### Example

 	<footer data-role="footer">
 		<div data-role="tabstrip">